-- regulatory cytokine functions to inhibit the proliferation and effector function of T-lymphocytes; inhibit the proliferation of B-lymphocytes; and inhibits macrophage function .

--TGF-beta is produced by T-reg.

-- The generation of some regulatory T cells requires the cytokine TGF- $\beta$ .
-And IL-2

--TGF beta with IL-6 lead to differentiation of TH17
+- Regulatory cytokine functions to inhibit the proliferation and effector function of T-lymphocytes; inhibit the proliferation of B-lymphocytes; and inhibits macrophage function. - -TGF-beta is produced by T-reg. - The generation of some regulatory T cells from CD4 cells requires the cytokine TGF-β.
+And IL-2 - -TGF beta with IL-6 lead to differentiation of TH17 - 6.
+Lymphotoxin (TNF beta).

-6. Lymphotoxin (LT).
 LT plays a role in the recruitment and activation of neutrophils and in lymphoid organogenesis.
 Being chemically similar to TNF, LT is also pro-inflammatory responses .LT is made by T-lymphocytes.